Hi!

 in 43rd International Symposium on Mathematical Foundations of Computer Science (MFCS),

-2018, pp. 19:1–19:15.
+2018, pp. 19:1–19:15. conference version slides -

-H. Fichtenberger, R. Levi, Y. Vasudev, and M. Wötzel,
+H. Fichtenberger, R. Levi, Y. Vasudev and M. Wötzel,

 “A Sublinear Tester for Outerplanarity (and Other Forbidden Minors) With One-Sided Error,”